top of page

 When you're in love, the world gets a soft-focus filter.
 Yes, just like in the movies.
 Life slows down.
 You notice the little things.
 You allow that assh – I mean, that horrible Tesla driver – to cut ahead of you without screaming obscenities.
 The chaotic noise of life almost becomes charming background ambiance.

-To me, Christmas has the same affect.
+To me, Christmas has the same effect.

 Falling in love opens your heart and soul.
 It puts a spotlight on your secret hopes, your soft spots, the places where you want life to surprise you.
 Dreams begin to seem possible.